kanboard/kanboard/SECURITY.md

 Do not open a new GitHub issue if the bug is a security vulnerability.

-Send an email to `security AT kanboard DOT net` will all the steps to reproduce the problem.
+Send an email to `security AT kanboard DOT net` with all the steps to reproduce the problem.